Business Writing Skills Self-Study

 - The important skills for creating business writing with impact

 - Learn to guide readers through your message

 - Teaching how to write so clearly you cannot be misunderstood

-The Business Writing Skills Self-Study course teaches the best practices professionals must master to write clear, effective, professional business documents, including email, memos, letters, and reports.
+The Business Writing Skills self-study course teaches the best practices professionals must master to write clear, effective, professional business writing, including email, memos, letters, and reports.
 We use a structured approach that will make the task of writing easier and guide your readers through your content.
 It contains more than is taught in a simple business writing class.

 When You Complete This Course...

-- You will be able to write clear, well-organized business documents your readers will easily understand.
+- You will be able to write clear, well-organized business writing your readers will easily understand.